A friend asked how I make my herb butter. This is how:

 Put the bowl in the crock pot, cover, and set on low.

 Wait at least 4 hours, but no more than 12.
 Your whole house is going to smell like the herb in question.
 Check on your mixture, and stir it.
 The water should be green (because chlorophyll is water soluble).
 Take the dish out of the crock pot, and transfer it to the fridge until the butter re-hardens.

 Pop the butter of the water.
-Throw out the water (or reserve it for the garden or for spellwork).
+Throw out the water (or reserve it to cook with, for the garden, or for spellwork).
 Pour new water, and put the butter back in.
 Put the dish back in the crockpot, set it on low, and wait 4-12 hours again.

 This time, the water should be much less green.
 If it is still very green, repeat one more time.